tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * Comparing the two RMSE's, the RMSE from the single training window is 0.96, whereas it is 1.23 from the rolling-out-of-sample model.

-  * The rolling-out-of sample approach is an approach more akin to real-life (you likely re-estimate your model when new data becomes available)
+  * The rolling-out-of-sample approach is more akin to real-life (you likely re-estimate your model when new data becomes available).

-  * In addition to being more realistic, the rolling-out of sample approach is also more rigorous, as you are testing your model many more times across different time periods
+  * In addition to being more realistic, the rolling-out of sample approach is also more rigorous, as you are testing your model many more times across different time periods.

   * Therefore, we expect a slightly higher out-of-sample RMSE, which is what we see.

   * The fact that the two are close to each other in value, though, does suggest that our model is reasonably stable.

-Congratulate the class for making it through their first week of Machine Learning!
-This is a very valuable skill that is currently changing the face of finance.
+Congratulate the class for making it through their first week of machine learning!
+This is a very valuable skill that is changing the face of finance.

 - - -